*ECB101 Principles of Microeconomics (4)

 Combines on-the-job work experience with related academic study.
 Must be prearranged and approved by instructor and Registrar’s Office.
 Four credits maximum toward major.
 Prerequisite: minimum cumulative GPA of 2.50.+

 Explores business from comprehensive global view.
 Examines marketing, management and financial factors managers consider upon entering international markets.
 Surveys human and cultural problems, organizational structures and issues of social responsibility and ethics surrounding multinational corporations.
 (Offered periodically.)
 Prerequisites: ECB118, 245, and 277; or permission of instructor.

 Examines role of auditing function in society including study of generally accepted auditing standards; the attest function and ethical standards of the profession.
 Prerequisite: ECB353 or permission of instructor.

 Advanced investigation of strategic issues in corporate finance including merger/acquisition analysis and firm valuation; bankruptcy and reorganization of firm; optimal capital structure; capital budgeting models incorporating uncertainty; risk management credit policy and bond refunding analysis; and integrative extension of international financial management.
 Prerequisites: ECB247, ECB330

 ECB471, 472 Research I, II (4, 4)

 Individual research for senior honors thesis.
 Prerequisites: senior standing and permission of the department.

 Explores strengths and limitations of discipline of economics and its assumptions of rational, self-interested behavior.
 Requires preparation and presentation of research on a current policy issue.
 Prerequisite: senior standing.

-ECB492 Senior Seminar: Management, Policy and Ethics (4)
+ECB492 Senior Seminar: Management, Strategy and Ethics (4)

 Case studies and discussion are used as integrative tools for analyzing strategic issues and ethical considerations in business.
 Prerequisite: senior standing as an accounting, business or finance major.